dx download

 https://dl.dnanex.us/F/D/xxxx/test.bam

-After the specified duration of time, downloading the file using the URL will no longer work.
+After the specified duration of time, downloading the file using the URL no longer works.
 This is useful for restricting access to files.

 [ ] Downloaded 0 byte